Mastercard/mcs-commerce-web/README.md

 ### <a name='ios-masterpass'>Migrating from MCCMerchant</a>

-If you are an existing merchant using `MCCMerchant` today, you can easily migrate to `MCSCommerceWeb` with minimal changes.
+If an existing application is using `MCCMerchant` today, it is easy to migrate to `MCSCommerceWeb` with minimal changes.
 Consider the following when migrating from `MCCMerchant` to `MCSCommerceWeb`

 #### Interfaces